NASA-AMMOS/3DTilesRendererJS/README.md

 ## Adding DRACO Decompression Support

 Adding support for DRACO decompression within the GLTF files that are transported in B3DM and I3DM formats.
 The same approach can be used to add support for KTX2 and DDS textures.
+Note that GLTF decoding and PNTS decoding require separate decoders.

 ```js